michal-bures/guess-the-word-together/README.md

   - this also makes bun use a single central `node_modules` folder for all packages

 CI pipeline:
-- Building a single unified image for both frontend and backend
+- App is built as a single Docker image running bun, which serves both frontend and backend
+- For maximum speed, checks and build runs in parallel, deploy is triggered if everything passes
 - TODO: for better scaling & availability, static assets could be uploaded to CDN and served from there instead of the backend container

 Static typing: